AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/common-controls.md

 var password = App.ElementCreateService.CreateById<Password>("IntegerB");
 password.SetPassword("9");
 ```
-Instead of using the non-meaningful method **SendKeys**, Bellatrix gives you more readable tests through proper methods and properties names.
+Instead of using the non-meaningful method **SendKeys**, BELLATRIX gives you more readable tests through proper methods and properties names.
 In this case, we set the text in the password field using the **SetPassword** method and SetText for regular text fields.
 ```csharp
 var checkBox = App.ElementCreateService.CreateByIOSNsPredicate<CheckBox>("type == \"XCUIElementTypeSwitch\" AND name == \"All-day\"");
 checkBox.Check();